dataninjafi/dataninjafi.github.io/content/project/dataninjafi.md

 title = "Data Ninja site"

 # Project summary to display on homepage.
-summary = "Site presenting powerful open source tools to manage data and analytics"
+summary = "A site presenting powerful open source tools to manage data and analytics"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "dataninja.png"